College: Arts and Sciences

 Students in the philosophy program learn how to explore answers to these fundamental questions by debating and defending complex ideas and arguments and expressing beliefs with clarity and precision.
 They develop a sensitivity to the assumptions that underlie our factual and evaluative judgments, and become careful and critical readers, writers, listeners and thinkers.
-The training that philosophy majors get is useful in all professional arenas, and also plays a valuable role in living a thoughtful life.
+The training that philosophy majors get is useful in all professional arenas, and also plays a valuable role in living a thoughtful and productive life.

 The philosophy major consists of a prerequisite requirement (Philosophy 2500: Symbolic Logic) and major program requirements.
 Students should try to satisfy the prerequisite soon after declaring a major in philosophy.
 The major program must include at least 30 credit hours in courses numbered 2000 and above, not including Philosophy 2500, and at least six must be philosophy courses 5000 or above.

 The philosophy major is flexible and can be tailored to the individual student’s specific interests and plans.
 Courses in all the major areas of philosophy are offered, as well as courses in special topics such as Death and the Meaning of Life, Asian Philosophy, The Future of Humanity, The Philosophy of Art and Environmental Ethics.

 - Gateway Seminar, Philosophy 3000 (three credit hours)

 - Two of the following History of Philosophy courses (six credit hours):

 - History of 17th-Century Philosophy (3230)